-This evolution of teaching and learning will require us to decide how to best connect a student’s identity to these pieces of digital media that they create.
-This means that the architecture of our schools needs to be redesigned.
+This shift demands that we figure out how to connect a student’s identity to the pieces of digital media that they create.
+An entire redesign of the architecture of our schools will need to be implemented.

-It requires a system of decentralized blockchain technologies that are flexible enough to apply various levels of identity to different pieces of digital media.
-As knowledgeable professionals in this field, we have a responsibility to familiarize ourselves with the technologies being developed that address issues around ownership and identity.
+A system of decentralized blockchain technologies that are flexible enough to apply various levels of identity to different pieces of digital media is one piece of this architecture.
+As teachers, we have a responsibility to familiarize ourselves with these technologies.
+Blockchain is an important tool that can help us address issues around ownership and identity.

 Let’s Talk Decentralization